onepointconsulting/cobol-converter/README.md

 pip install poetry
 poetry install
 ```
-This creates a specific environment with all the libraries in need!
+This creates a specific environment with all the libraries you need!

 ## Configuration